alekseiAlefirov/AlyoshaLang-Compiler/README.md

 To build this, you need
 - MS VS2012 and FSharp 3.0
 - FSharp.PowerPack for FSharp 3.0 (https://fsharppowerpack.codeplex.com/releases)
-PowerPack is needed for lexing/parsing instruments
+PowerPack is needed for lexing/parsing instruments.

-Launch: AlyoshaLang.exe "in.in"
+Launch: AlyoshaLang.exe "in.in".

-Output : a.asm and a.bat for compiling and linking by MASM32
+Output : a.asm and a.bat for compiling and linking by MASM32.

 So, for succesive using your programs, you need to
  - Install MASM32 on C:\